FAQ'S FOR HORSE OWNERS

 A: Full Mortality Coverage: Horses over 24 hours old through 18-20 years, depending on the insurance company.

-Major Medical / Surgical: Horses over 30 days through 18-20 years old, depending on the insurance company.
+Major Medical / Surgical or Veterinary Services: Horses over 30 days through 18-20 years old, depending on the insurance company.

 Surgical Expenses Only: Horses over 30 days 20 years of age, depending on the insurance company.